Samsung Galaxy M53 5G

 The Samsung Galaxy M53 5G is a mid-range Android smartphone developed by Samsung Electronics as a part of its Galaxy M series.
 This phone was announced on 7 April 2022.
 Its key features are MediaTek's SoC Dimensity 900 5G, 120 Hz Super AMOLED Plus display, a triple camera setup with a 108 MP main camera and a 5000 mAh battery with 25W fast charging support.

+It is the last Samsung smartphone ever to be intended officially for market of the Russian Federation.

 Specifications

 Hardware

 Samsung Galaxy M53 5G is powered by MediaTek Dimensity 900 5G SoC with 6 nm process, an integrated 5G modem, an octa-core CPU comprising a high performance cluster with 2x 2.4 GHz Cortex-A78 Gold cores and a power efficiency cluster with 6x 2.0 GHz Cortex-A55 Silver cores and Mali-G68 MC4 GPU.
 It has a 6.7 inch (172 mm) Super AMOLED Plus display with 1080x2400 pixels resolution, 20:9 aspect ratio, ~393 ppi pixel density, 120 Hz refresh rate and 16M colors.
 It features a triple camera setup at the rear with a 108 MP main camera with f/1.8 aperture, an 8 MP ultrawide-angle camera with f/2.2 aperture, a 2 MP macro camera with f/2.4 aperture, and a 2 MP depth camera with f/2.4 aperture.
 There is a 32 MP front-facing camera with f/2.2 aperture located in the circular punch hole of the display.
 It supports 4K video recording from the main camera and the front facing camera.
 It has a 5000 mAh non-removable battery with 25W fast charging support.
 However, there isn't a 25W charger in the box and it needs to be bought separately.
 It comes with 6/8 GB RAM and 128 / 256 GB internal storage and supports memory expansion via the hybrid SIM/microSD card slot up to 1 TB.